Meatfucker/avernus/README.md

 - /list_sdxl_loras - Returns a list of available loras from loras/sdxl
 - /list_sdxl_controlnets - Returns a list of available SDXL controlnets
 - /list_flux_loras - Returns a list of available loras from loras/flux
+- /list_flux_controlnets - Returns a list of available Flux controlnets (Just canny for now)
 - /rag_retrieve - Returns relevant rag documents to the query

 # TODO: